 Earthquakes, conflicts, floods and droughts devastate lives.
-But with you in our team we can provide a fast emergency response, and stay until people’s lives are rebuilt and protected.
+But with you in our team we can provide a fast emergency response, saving lives.

 Laura joined CAFOD’s emergency team nearly five years ago.
 She is often sent out to support CAFOD’s partners with the logistics of getting support to people in need after an emergency hits.
 When Ebola broke out in Sierra Leone, Laura was sent to work with our local partners, in a vital role coordinating a fleet of ambulances.
 The nature of the virus meant extremely swift treatment was hugely important to give patients the best hope of survival.
 Ambulances had to be ready to collect patients at a moment’s notice, and then thoroughly cleaned after taking them to hospital.